-Parameters of all the fiducial runs are summarized in Table~\ref{tab:all}.
-Figure~\ref{fig:grmhd} shows an example of snapshots from our fiducial two-temperature MAD $a_*=0.9375$ simulation.
-The fiducial light-curves produced by the GRMHD simulations with different parameters are presented in Appendix~\ref{app:lc} and here we discuss distributions of quantities calculated based on these light-curves.
+The parameters of all the fiducial runs are summarized in Table~\ref{tab:all}.
+Figure~\ref{fig:grmhd} shows an example of snapshots from our fiducial two-temperature MAD $a_* = 0.9375$ simulation.
+The fiducial lightcurves produced by the GRMHD simulations with different parameters are presented in Appendix~\ref{app:lc} and here we discuss distributions of quantities calculated based on these lightcurves.

-Figure~\ref{fig:hist_MAD} displays correlations of observables in models R1-160 and K for the default viewing angle $i=160$ deg, combined for black hole spins $a_*=0,0.5,0.9375$.
-In $M_3$ panels, K models are moderately correlated with R1-160 models and typically K models are less variable compared to models R1-160.
-Spectral slope $\alpha_I$ and CP in model K are highly correlated with those of model R10.
-This is not the case for RM and for LP for which correlation is much weaker.
+Figure~\ref{fig:hist_MAD} displays the correlations of the observables in models R1 - 160 and K for the default viewing angle $i=160^\circ$, combined for black hole spins $a_*=0, 0.5, 0.9375$.
+In the $M_3$ panels, the K models are moderately correlated with the R1 - 160 models, and the K models are generally less variable compared to models R1 - 160.
+The spectral slope $\alpha_I$ and CP in model K are highly correlated with those of model R10.
+This is not the case for RM and LP, for which the correlation is much weaker.

-Figure~\ref{fig:hist_MAD2} shows comparison of distributions of observables for models shown in Figure~\ref{fig:hist_MAD}. $M_3$, LP and CP averages (and standard deviations) in models K are weakly distinguishable from those in models R1-160.
+Figure~\ref{fig:hist_MAD2} shows the comparison of the distributions of the observables for the models shown in Figure~\ref{fig:hist_MAD}.
+The averages of $M_3$, LP, and CP (and standard deviations) in model K are weakly distinguishable from those of models R1 - 160.

-It is useful to look at properties of maps used to synthesize the integrated observables.
-Figure~\ref{fig:resolved_pol} shows examples of EHT-like images at 229 GHz produced by a random snapshot of $a_*=0.5$ simulation with R1,R10,R160 and K electron models for the fiducial viewing angle of $i=160$ deg.
+It is useful to look at the properties of the maps used to synthesize the integrated observables.
+Figure~\ref{fig:resolved_pol} shows examples of EHT-like images at 229 GHz produced by a random snapshot of the $a_* = 0.5$ simulation with R1, R10, R40, R160 and K electron models for the fiducial viewing angle of $i=160^\circ$.
 Following \citealt{EHTC:2024VIII} we characterize these images using the following metrics.
-Net linear and circular polarizations are defined as:
+Net LP and CP are defined as